 Shelly: I’m feeling a little nervous.
 My stomach is fluttering, and I’m worried about whether or not I will play this game right.

 Paul: When you say you are nervous, I feel relieved.
 Like I’m not the only one who is a bit anxious about this game.

-Shelly: When you say you feel relieved and that you are also anxious, I feel more connected to you and my stomach starts to relax.
+Shelly: When you say you also feel relieved and anxious, I feel more connected to you, and my stomach starts to relax.

-Notice both Paul and Shelly are not talking about the other person or trying to reassure them, etc. They are noticing and vulnerably sharing the fears and desires that arise as a result of being in this intimate interaction.
+Notice both Paul and Shelly are not talking about the other person or trying to reassure them; instead, they are noticing and vulnerably sharing the real-time feelings and fears that arise from being in this intimate interaction.